gchudnov/w3c-css/README.md

 ```
 $ npm run validator:find
 ```
-Prints something like `{ "hostname": "172.17.0.2", "port": 8080 }` if the container is running.
+Prints an object, like `{ "hostname": "172.17.0.2", "port": 8080 }` if the container is running.
 Pass the returned object as a value for the `server` argument to the `validate` function.

 ### Public CSS Validator